Brown Girl Dreaming: Plot

 Jacqueline was born on February 12, 1963, in Columbus, Ohio.
 She is named after her father, Jack, and is nicknamed "Jackie."
 She lives in Ohio with her mother, father, brother and sister.
 Every winter, the family trips to Greenville, South Carolina, where her maternal grandparents live.
-They take the bus, where they must sit in the back.
-This type of racialized treatment is different from what the children are used to in Ohio, but Jackie's mother reminds them they are "as good as anybody."
+They take the bus, where they must sit in the back because of specialized segregation described in the book.
+This type of racialised treatment is different from what the children are used to in Ohio, but Jackie's mother reminds them they are "as good as anybody."
 Jackie's parents fight a lot, and they separate right after her first birthday.
 Jackie's mother takes the children to live in Greenville with her parents.

 She spends most of her early childhood years in South Carolina, where her position as a grandchild greatly shaped her identity.
 She forms a close relationship with her Grandfather, known to most as Grandpa Gunnar.
 He works at a printing press with white men who call him by his first name instead of his earned title and sometimes do not listen to his orders.
 Her Grandma Georgiana is a Jehovah's Witness, and she raised Jackie and her siblings in the faith.
 Jackie comes to know the days of the week because of the religious activities on each one, such as Bible Study on Mondays and Tuesdays and Ministry School on Thursdays.